kkallday/kkallday.github.io/flannel-vxlan.md

 In this post, the term "cell" refers to an instance that hosts one or more containers.

-**This demo is safe for production use.
+**This demo is not safe for production use.
 It does not take into account important security precautions.**

 ## Setup Google Cloud Credentials to be used by Terraform